sergebezborodov/sphinx-yii/README.md

 ====================

 Simple and powerful component for work with Sphinx search engine.
 This is a beta version, please help with testing and bug reports.
-You can find old stable version at "Releases page"
+You can find old stable version at "releases" page

 Features
 --------